AzureAD/microsoft-authentication-library-for-js/1-Authentication/3-sign-in-electron/AppCreationScripts/AppCreationScripts.md

 The scripts install the required PowerShell module (Microsoft.Graph.Applications) for the current user if needed.
 However, if you want to install if for all users on the machine, you can follow the following steps:

-1. If you have never done it already, in the PowerShell window, install the Microsoft.Graph.Applications PowerShell modules.
-For this:
+1. If you have not done it already, in the PowerShell window, install the `Microsoft.Graph.Applications` PowerShell modules:

    1. Open PowerShell as admin (On Windows, Search Powershell in the search bar, right click on it and select **Run as administrator**).
    2. Type: